 Day temperature during summer remains moderately warm.
 But there will still be strong and cold wind always.
 At night, the temperate drops several degrees below 0.

-In Winter, the lake freezes completely and the temperature can fall as low as -25 degrees celsius or even more.
+In Winter, the lake freezes completely and the temperature can fall as low as -25 degrees Celsius or even more.
 At this time, even Tso Moriri freezes completely.

 For more details on mobile reception in Ladakh, please read Mobile Phone Services in Leh and Other Areas of Ladakh.

-Bans & ATM
+Banks & ATM

 There is no Bank or ATM at Karzok or on the way.
 Debit or credit cards too are not accepted here.
 Please ensure that you withdraw and carry enough cash before you leave Leh for Tso Moriri.